keyestudio/KS0576-Keyestudio-Smart-Eco-Friendly-House-Kit/docs/2.KidsBlock/KidsBlock.md

 <span style="background:#ff0;color:#000">In this tutorial, we use KidsBlock Desktop version 2.0.1</span>

-The code file 3.7Soil_Humidity_Sensor.sb3 is provided in *2.
-Download code*, please download it.
+The code file 3.7Soil_Humidity_Sensor.sb3  can be downloaded in the directory *Download Code*, please download it by yourself.

 ![2703](media/2703.png)